Ks5810/travel-destinations/report.md

 ## Tue 6/9
 Completed:
-- Turned out [Passport][Laravel Passport] is easier to use
+- Tried [Passport][Laravel Passport] and found it's not for a SPA
-- Working token authentication
+- Going back to [Sanctum][Laravel Sanctum]
 Notes:
-- Using [Laravel Passport] for authentication
+- [Laravel Passport] worked for authenticating a user, couldn't figure out how to work with authenticated routes

 Todo:
 - Modify routing and destination table to be unique to user